ZofiaTr/mdfeature/README.md

-Library for automatic selection of collective variables.
+Library for automatic selection of features or collective variables in molecular dynamics.

 * Free software: GPL